-Analyzing the possible moves in every moment of the game, it is able to base its decisions on a large number of variables and information, which make it better than other players.
+Analyzing the possible moves in every moment of the game, computer intelligence can base its decisions on a large number of variables and information, which make it better than other players.

 But this is not the only contribution that Arthur Samuel has made to Artificial Intelligence: to give a name to his inventions, he also invented the term “machine learning”.

-Machine learning was historically born in 1943, by Warren McCullock and Walter Pitts, who noticed how the brain was sending digital and, precisely, binary signals (Kaplan, 2017).
+Machine learning was historically born in 1943, by Warren McCulloch and Walter Pitts, who noticed how the brain was sending digital and, precisely, binary signals (Kaplan, 2017).

 Frank Rosenblatt, a psychologist, took up the findings of the two scholars by implementing them and creating Perceptron, an electronic device capable of showing learning capabilities.

-The first wave of enthusiasm, however, is followed by one of stalemate, in which research is halted and investment plummets.
-For the research field to become interesting again, it is necessary to wait until the 80’s and non-linear neural networks.
+The first wave of enthusiasm, however, is followed by one of stalemate, in which research on AI is halted and investment plummets.
+For the research field to become interesting again, it is necessary to wait until the ’80s and non-linear neural networks.

-3. user interface: it is thanks to it that the interaction between program and human can take place.
+3. user interface: it is thanks to it that the interaction between the program and humans can take place.

-This period saw the emergence of second-generation expert systems, which differed from programming systems in that “The common approach to programming required that the programmer himself be an expert in the program’s area of expertise, and that he always be readily available to make changes […].
+This period saw the second-generation expert systems emerging, which differed from programming systems because “The common programming approach required that the programmer himself be an expert in the program’s area of expertise and that he always be readily available to make changes […].
 In contrast, the concept behind expert systems was to explicitly represent scope knowledge, making it available for analysis and modification.”

 In 1984 we have the birth of a new term: “AI winter”.
-Already from the name this is a period of cooling, in which there is a decline in investment and research in the field.
+As we can guess from the name this is a period of cooling, in which there is a decline in investment and research in the field.

 Some examples are:

-– mid-1960’s: investment in AI is halted by the United States following a loss of confidence in the research field;
+– the mid-1960s: investment in AI is halted by the United States following a loss of confidence in the research field;

 – 1987: the U.S. Department of Defense government agency (DARPA), freezes investment by ousting AI from areas recognized as promising.

-However, like every season, winters end and, with the 90’s, new innovations and new investments arrive, laying the foundations for the future of Artificial Intelligence.
+However, like every season, winters end and, in the ’90s, innovations and new investments arrive, laying the foundations for the future of Artificial Intelligence.